vuetifyjs/vuetify/packages/docs/src/pages/en/labs/data-iterator.md

 ### Misc

-#### Filter
+#### Controllable props

-Order, filters and pagination can be controlled externally by using the individual props
+Sorting, filters and pagination can be controlled externally by using the individual props

 <example file="v-data-iterator/misc-filter" />